phil-rice/thoughtsonsearch/ARCHITECTURAL.DECISION.LOG.md

 ## How

-There are four moving parts
+There are three or four moving parts

 * We declare the component interface / context and custom hooks
 * We implement the component
 * We use the component
-* We 'dependency inject' the component using 'important components'
+* We 'dependency inject' the component using 'important components'.
+  * At the moment we only have 'search important components'
+  * We probably want to look at this and make it a 'sovereign provider'

 ### Declare the component interface / context and custom hooks